-Build the circuit in Figure B-1 PSpice.
-Use Vsin for V1, set it for 1kHz and an amplitude of 5V.
+Build the circuit in figure B-1 PSpice.

-- Run a transient simulation. - o Run the simulation from 0 to 3ms with a time step of 1us. - Print a plot of your output, showing the source voltage V1 and the load voltage (pin 6 of the op-amp).
-Include this plot in your report. - Note that the point at which the input and output signals cross is not the point in time when the comparator starts to switch states.
-You can see by closely examining the plot that the op-amp starts to change state when the input signal crosses zero. - o The saturation voltage is the voltage level that the output reaches when the op-amp is saturated.
-What are the positive and negative saturation voltages of the op-amp? - Add a 1V reference voltage to the comparator as shown in Figure B-2 below.
+- Run a transient simulation - o Run the simulation from 0 to 3ms with a time step of 1us. - o Print a plot of your output, showing the source voltage V1 and the load voltage (pin 6 of the op-amp).
+Include this plot in your report.

+- Note that the point at which the input and output signals cross is not the point in time when the comparator starts to switch states.
+You can see by closely examining the plot, that the opamp starts to change state when the input signal crosses zero. - The saturation voltage is the voltage level that the output reaches when the op amp is saturated.
+What are the positive and negative saturation voltages of the op-amp? - Add a 1V reference voltage to the comparator as shown in figure B-2 below